 Let’s start from the source where the organic wastes are generated.
 To me, that is the largest beneficiary because it was basically thrown out or sold for a really small value.
 We see a lot of people in the source sector who want to join our platform because they see value addition to something that they thought was a waste.

 Something that is almost a zero value, gaining a decent value.
-Not only in terms of money, people see it adding value to society which is also a tremendous pull that we see.
+Not only in terms of money, people see it as adding value to society which is also a tremendous pull that we see.

-As the entire organic wastes are all spread out, the manufacturer didn’t have enough access to it.
+As the entire organic wastes are all spread out, the manufacturer didn’t have enough access to them.
 That’s the reason why biofuel manufacturing capacity in India was always low.
 Biofuel manufacturers in India always found it difficult to be viable and none of them were able to scale up.

 Now availing that sources are becoming easy and it helps them to focus on what they need to do – that’s on R&D and increasing their production capacity while sourcing is kind of easily taken care of through us.